 Workshop Scramble is a arcade-y puzzle-y mobile game in which you help the elves in Santa's workshop put together toys that kids requested for the holidays as fast as you can.
 Each toy needs specific parts, which you group together and move to the bottom conveyor belt to be shipped off.
 It's a simple task that quickly turns into a fast-paced scramble to assemble all the toys in time!

 I developed Workshop Scramble at the end of 2018 with the goal of having a public release on the Google Play Store and Microsoft Store by the winder solstice (December 21st).
 I intentionally gave myself a little under a month to take the project from prototype to release to force myself to think about what was core to the experience I wanted to deliver and avoid feature creep.
 In that time, I still managed to achieve several of my other goals, including creating both 3D modeled and hand-drawn sprites, creating fun animations and sound effects to enhance the experience, and running a closed beta with the Rochester game developer community prior to release.
-I also successfully added Google Play Games integration in time for the Christmas update.
+I also successfully added Google Play Games integration in time for Christmas.

 WSS took inspiration from a variety of sources.
 The greatest was a ROC Game Dev paper-jam-esque paper prototyping workshop in which we brainstormed and prototyped tabletop games based on the “Santa's Workshop” theme.
 I made mental notes of mechanics I thought of that could not reasonably be implemented in a tabletop game and prototyped them in Unity later, and the parts that worked became Workshop Scramble.
 Additionally, Overcooked inspired what became the final toy request UI, and various other cartoony and arcade-y games influenced various audio and visual flourishes that help enhance the player experience.